 This is where the idea loses its charm.

 Do not challenge an introvert’s desire to stay at home during the weekends by pointing out that “normal people” tend to go out and have fun.
 The insinuation that there is something inherently abnormal about an introvert does not sit well with them.

 2. Do not appreciate the lecture

-Introverts are already aware of the fact that they are ‘stay-at-home’ couch potatoes, who talk the least they can.
+Introverts already know they are ‘stay-at-home’ couch potatoes who talk the least they can.

-They do not need you to remind them how much they are missing in life constantly.
-The constant reminder that they have been silent for a while, or that they need to talk more will only put pressure on them and cause them anxiety as well.
+They do not need you to constantly remind them how much they are missing in life.
+The constant reminder that they have been silent for a while or need to talk more will only put pressure on them and cause them anxiety.

-If you need a talkative friend, then you are barking up the wrong tree, my friend.
+If you need a talkative friend, you are barking up the wrong tree, my friend.

 3. It takes an introvert a while to fully unveil themselves

 Introverts are extremely mindful and respectful of others.

 As they are afraid not to impose or burden anyone, they remain quiet and endure whatever comes their way.
 Be it more work, unflattering rumors, or just assumptions regarding them from others.